Internality of autonomous algebraic differential equations: Introduction

 (with $a,b,c,d$ non-zero constants) is orthogonal to the constants, and in particular not classical, unless $a = c$.
 If $a = c$, the generic solution is elementary by a result of Varma \cite{varma1977exact}, and in model theoretic terms, is 2-analysable in the constants but not almost internal to the constants.

-Note that since this article was first written, Duan and Nagloo \cite{duan2025algebraic} proved that after discarding the degenerate solutions $x = 0$ and $y=0$, the set defined by this system of equations is strongly minimal whenever $\frac{a}{c} \not\in \mathbb{Q}$, which implies orthogonality to the constants.
-They do not deal with the general $a \neq c$ case, but we expect that the system is still strongly minimal in this case. \item We connect our methods to the pullbacks based criteria for internality developed in \cite{jin2020internality} and \cite{eagles2024splitting}. \end{enumerate}
+Since this article was first written, Duan and Nagloo \cite{duan2025algebraic} proved that after discarding the degenerate solutions $x = 0$ and $y=0$, the set defined by this system of equations is strongly minimal whenever $\frac{a}{c} \not\in \mathbb{Q}$, which implies orthogonality to the constants.
+In a subsequent paper \cite{duan2025algebraicm}, Duan and the authors showed that it is also strongly minimal in the $a \neq c$ case.
+However, note that the computations and results of Subsection \ref{subsec: LV} are still required to classify the invariant algebraic curves in the $a = c$ case, see \cite[Theorem 3.13]{duan2025algebraicm}. \item We connect our methods to the pullbacks based criteria for internality developed in \cite{jin2020internality} and \cite{eagles2024splitting}. \end{enumerate}

 Finally in Section \ref{sec: generalizations}, we discuss two potential generalizations:

 \begin{enumerate}[(a)] \item differential equations on arbitrary algebraic varieties, \item non-autonomous differential equations. \end{enumerate}